INTERSECT-training/packaging/_episodes/02-jupyter-to-package.md

 git push origin main
 ```

+> ## Always `git add` individual files until you've set up your `.gitignore`
+>
+> When working with git, it's best to
+> - stage **individual files** using `git add FILENAME ...`,
+> - check what you're about to commit using `git status`, before you
+> - commit with `git commit -m "COMMIT MESSAGE"`.
+>
+> You can also use a graphical tool which makes it easy to see at a glance
+> what is is you're committing.
+>
+> Adding a `.gitignore` file (which we'll cover later), will help avoid
+> inadvertently committing files like the virtual environment directory,
+> and is a prerequisite for using `git commit -a` which commits everything.
+{:.callout}

 > ## Check your package
 > Check that you can install your package and that it works as expected.